-- Follower City Training Mission (FCTM): It was a 10-month program (February November 2017) to transfer the learnings from the LCs (LCs) to the Follower Cities (FCs) and consisted of 3 different knowledge-transfer vehicles and 17 sessions (3 FC Days, 7 Workshops and 7 Webinars). - Smart City Implementation Strategies (SCIS): The task and target of the FCs within Triangulum is to write an own SCIS - a document outlining the vision and committing to a list of concrete projects to be implemented within each FC.
+- City analyses: took place twice in each LC and focused on understanding the framework conditions behind a Smart City (political and management processes, business models and financing aspects, citizen participation processes, etc.).
+Also, data on the Use Cases in the respective city was systematically collected, as well as the local context enabling such developments to be successful. - Follower City Training Mission (FCTM): It was a 10-month program (February November 2017) to transfer the learnings from the Lighthouse Cities (LCs) to the Follower Cities (FCs) and consisted of 3 different knowledge-transfer vehicles and 17 sessions (3 FC Days, 7 Workshops and 7 Webinars). - Follower City Implementation Strategies (FCIS): The task and target of the FCs within Triangulum is to write their own FCIS a document outlining the vision and committing to a list of concrete projects to be implemented within each FC.

 Bringing about a successful transition towards FCs requires tackling problems from two perspectives: Developing and modifying Smart City Solutions according to a city's specific conditions (legal, structural, economic, environmental) and shaping the organisational, social and economic environment in order to provide the basis for a functioning Smart City system.
-The Smart City Framework will thus address both: the analysis of local framework conditions (regulation, planning, citizen integration, business models and stakeholders) and the interdependencies of technological systems.
+The Smart City Framework thus addresses both: the analysis of local framework conditions (regulation, planning, citizen integration, business models and stakeholders) and the interdependencies of technological systems.

-The development and implementation of the Smart City Framework follows an inductive approach: based on the evaluation of existing projects in the LCs, we introduce the concept of Smart City Modules (1 Module consists of technology + interfaces + business case + stakeholder structure + policy) and later further develop it into the concept of Smart City Use Cases.
-Successful modules will serve for an optimised Smart City development and will thus be integrated into a project development tool.
+The development and implementation of the Smart City Framework follows an inductive approach: based on the evaluation of existing projects in the LCs, we introduce the concept of Smart City Modules (1 Module consists of technology + interfaces + business case + stakeholder structure + policy) and later, further develop it into the concept of Smart City Use Cases.
+Successful modules serve for an optimised Smart City development and will thus be integrated into a project development tool.
 The advantage of this approach is to have a direct relation to implementation.
 Conceptual work is based on real-world projects.
-The challenge of this approach is to deal with ongoing processes of implementation and to take into consideration that real world problems occur (plans are modified, technologies need to be improved, policies are not working properly etc.).
+The challenge of this approach is to deal with ongoing processes of implementation and to take into consideration that real-world problems occur (plans are modified, technologies need to be improved, policies are not working properly etc.).
 In order to deal with this challenge, we designed four integrative feedback loops that link WP6 with the implementation in the LCs and replication process in the FCs.
 These feedback loops follow the hermeneutic cycle of knowledge generation, leading to a deep understanding of the systems and structures at work.